AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/guest-orders.md

 Typically, the Sales Engineer that implements your account will take guest orders into consideration when building the foundation of your data warehouse.

 The most optimal way to account for guest orders is to base all customer-level metrics on the **orders** table.
 This setup will use a unique customer ID that all customers have, including guests (normally customer email is used).
 This ignores registration data from the **customers** table.
 With this option, only customers who have made at least one purchase will be included in customer-level reports.
 Registered users who have not yet made one purchase will not be included.
-With this option, your **New customer** metric will be based on the customer\'s first order date in the **orders** table.
+With this option, your **New customer** metric will be based on the customer's first order date in the **orders** table.

 You may notice that the **Customers we count** filter set in this type of setup has a filter for “Customer’s order number = 1”.
 Let’s think about why this is.